joek13/joek13.github.io/hiss/index.md

 <img class="profile right" alt="Poorly-drawn Hiss logo" src="/img/hiss.png" width="150">

-<a href="/hiss">Hiss</a> is my WIP hobby programming language implemented in Haskell.
+[Hiss](/hiss) is my WIP hobby programming language implemented in Haskell and Zig.
 It is named in honor of a copperhead snake discovered in the basement of my parents' house, which was then serving as my bedroom.

-I'm building Hiss to learn more about Haskell, functional programming in general, and in particular, the implementation of functional languages.
+I'm building Hiss to learn more about compilers, interpreters, and functional programming.
 (So here's your disclaimer: it's neither well-tested nor stable and will almost certainly never be recommended for production use.)

-Here is a sample Hiss program that computes the [Collatz stopping time](https://en.wikipedia.org/wiki/Collatz_conjecture) of 27:
+Here's a sample Hiss program that computes the [Collatz stopping time](https://en.wikipedia.org/wiki/Collatz_conjecture) of 27:

 ```js
 // computes k mod n
 mod(n, k) = if k < n